 lord Shiva and a symbol of devotion between the God and goddess of love.
 In other religions as well Holi

-has been the way of celebration although under different names.
-Several historic figures in the different
+has been a way of celebration although under different names.
+Several historic figures in different

 empires have also mentioned Holi in a way of major celebration.